Arginine: Dietary sources

 Arginine is classified as a semiessential or conditionally essential amino acid, depending on the developmental stage and health status of the individual.
 Preterm infants are unable to synthesize arginine internally, making the amino acid nutritionally essential for them.
 Most healthy people do not need to supplement with arginine because it is a component of all protein-containing foods and can be synthesized in the body from glutamine via citrulline.
 Additional, dietary arginine is necessary for otherwise healthy individuals temporarily under physiological stress, for example during recovery from burns, injury or sepsis, or if either of the major sites of arginine biosynthesis, the small intestine and kidneys, have reduced function, because the small bowel does the first step of the synthesizing process and the kidneys do the second.

 Arginine is an essential amino acid for birds, as they do not have a urea cycle.
 For some carnivores, for example cats, dogs and ferrets, arginine is essential, because after a meal, their highly efficient protein catabolism produces large quantities of ammonia which need to be processed through the urea cycle, and if not enough arginine is present, the resulting ammonia toxicity can be lethal.
 This is not a problem in practice, because meat contains sufficient arginine to avoid this situation.

 Animal sources of arginine include meat, dairy products, and eggs, and plant sources include seeds of all types, for example grains, beans, and nuts.

 Biosynthesis

-Arginine is synthesized from citrulline in the urea cycle by the sequential action of the cytosolic enzymes argininosuccinate synthetase and argininosuccinate lyase.
-This is an energetically costly process, because for each molecule of argininosuccinate that is synthesized, one molecule of adenosine triphosphate (ATP) is hydrolyzed to adenosine monophosphate (AMP), consuming two ATP equivalents.

-The pathways linking arginine, glutamine, and proline are bidirectional.
-Thus, the net use or production of these amino acids is highly dependent on cell type and developmental stage.
+Arginine is produced in organisms via de novo synthesis from glutamine, which has a simpler chemical structure.
+Arginine is also generated as an intermediate within the urea cycle but is consumed there to the same extent (i.e. there is no net production).
+In the urea cycle, the transient formation of arginine is a necessary step in the production and excretion of urea.

+De Novo synthesis

+The de novo biosynthesis of arginine in humans begins with glutamine.
+This compound is deaminated to glutamic acid and subsequently converted to glutamate-5-semialdehyde.
+Transamination of a second glutamic acid molecule produces ornithine, which enters the urea cycle.